KOTOR-Community-Portal/mod-builds/content/k1/full.md

 :::note
 Installation Instructions
 :   Strongly recommend the Lite version—the quality difference is not noticeable, but the filesize footprint of the large versions is huge and could contribute to load errors in multiple modules.
+Do not install the files from the "PC" folder unless you want your character's portrait appearance to be that of Revan.
 :::

 ___